vladib6/vladib6/README.md

-### Hi there, I'm Vladi -Computer Science Student
+# Hi there, I'm Vladi -Computer Science Student.
+GPA- 85
-## And i looking for my first position

-# About me:

-:boom:
+## I'm passionate about coding, a self learner, quick adapter and a team player.
+### Looking for a student position as a Software Developer.